-This group of small islands is situated in the northern entrance of the English Strait.
+This group of small islands, some still unnamed, is situated in the northern entrance of the English Strait.
 You can often spot a great mix of wildlife in the area, with gentoo and chinstrap penguins having established rookeries on the islands.
 Southern elephant and fur seals frequently haul out here, too.